qhandyy/Bot563_Project_Version1/notebook-log.md

 title("A simple NJ tree")

     This tree worked, but I think because we tried to convert Amino acids back into nucleotides the tree is trash.
 Everything is on the same line.

+Now, we want to make trees from our alignments.
+I made a tree earlier, which will be in the data file, but the tips are all mislabeled and hard to understand so I redid the alignments as such.

+Sudo apt install mafft
+mafft -h
+mafft
+    which automatically asks
+Input file?
+(FASTA format; Folder=/mnt/c/users/quaid) Gal10AA.fasta